-We at TransLash uplift Black History Month to remind everyone of our nuanced legacies, and that there is no liberation without Black trans liberation.
+Black trans people have always been here; breaking through barriers and creating new possibility models for everyone.
+We at TransLash uplift Black History Month to celebrate the prismatic range of Black trans legacies and to remind the world that there is no liberation without Black trans liberation.

 At the time of Negro History Week’s launch, Woodson emphasized that the teaching of Black History was essential to ensure the physical and intellectual survival of the race within broader society:

 If a race has no history, it has no worthwhile tradition, it becomes a negligible factor in the thought of the world, and it stands in danger of being exterminated.